 What causes epilepsy?
 Is there any way to get natural help for this chronic health issue?
-We’re going to discuss what epilepsy is and how a subspecialty of chiropractic called upper cervical is providing hope for many people.
+We’re going to discuss what epilepsy is and how upper cervical care is providing hope for many people.

 Most patients never find out what the underlying cause of their condition is.
 For others, a specific starting point is identifying such as:

 When epilepsy begins following an injury, the question has to be asked: Is there a way to reverse the damage that has led to this new condition?
 Has the body been able to heal properly from the head or neck trauma?
 We are particularly going to address the potential effects of an upper cervical misalignment on the CNS.